 Q: Can Virtual School students take e-Learning courses?

-A: Yes, they can e-learning courses through the Virtual School, summer e-Learning and e-Learning Day school.
+A: Yes, they can take an e-learning courses through the Virtual School, summer e-Learning and e-Learning Day school.

 Q: Are class sizes in e-learning similar to class sizes for in-person learning?

-A: Class size caps for e-learning classes are 35 students per class.
-Class size caps for in-person class are generally between 26 and 31 depending on the level of the course (e.g. Academic, University, College, Workplace, etc.).
+A: e-learning classes can be as large as 35 students in a class, with an overall average class size of 30 students.
+In-person classes are generally between 26 and 31 students depending on the type of course (e.g. Academic, University, College, Workplace, etc.).